 - Ethane Pipeline Fund (6.1%) - ASX-listed ethane pipeline company

-Energy Infrastructure Investments (19.9%) - unlisted energy infrastructure company that owns arrange of energy-related infrastructure assets including gas-fired power generation and gas processing plants, electricity interconnectors and gas pipelines.
+Energy Infrastructure Investments (19.9%) - unlisted energy infrastructure company that owns a range of energy-related infrastructure assets including gas-fired power generation and gas processing plants, electricity interconnectors and gas pipelines.

 EII2 (20.2%) - unlisted energy infrastructure company which owns the North Brown Hill Wind Farm in South Australia